 ANS Ultra-Lite just flat out makes you feel good, this fat burning energy enhancer also turns out to be a pretty good mood elevator.
-Reducing calorie intake reduces dopamine production in the brain leading to sluggishness and binge eating.
+Reducing calorie intake by reducing the intake of Nootropics reduces dopamine production in the brain leading to sluggishness and binge eating.
 Ultra-Lite is designed to offset the effect of lower calories by increasing energy and improving well-being.
 Its natural appetite suppressors also keep appetite and cravings under control.
 High energy plus low appetite will equal weight loss.

 In addition Ultra-Lite uses a thermogenic component to increase calorie burning even while the body is at rest.
 By causing your body to become energy inefficient you waste excess calories as heat allowing you to burn more calories throughout each day.

 While most “fat burning” products are little more than massive doses of stimulants there are natural ingredients that can burn fat and improve body composition.
 Unfortunately most companies don’t use them.
 If you look at the most effective body recompositioning drugs you find beta-2-agonists.
 Clenbuterol is a well-known one, but salbutamol and fenoterol are also beta-2-agonists.
 What they have in common is that they stimulate the beta-2-adrenoreceptor in the body, thus promoting a decrease of fat mass.
 Use of the substances is forbidden in sport and supplement makers are not allowed to put them in their products.
 However, a class of amino acids found in cocoa has been shown to produce similar effects.
 These amino acids are in the bean, as well as other parts of the plant.
 The cocoa plant probably manufactures them to increase its resistance against disease and other forms of plant stress.